 - Town and county Social media links such as LinkedIn (only if relevant)

 Your first and last names will do the same for your name.
 Also, use a larger font to make it stand out more than other sections.
-Every detail here must be professional, so avoid using quirky names for your email address or decorative fonts.
+Every detail here must be professional, so avoid using fancy names for your email address or decorative fonts.

 Example of a business consultant CV header section